 - Candidates will provide closing statements.

 Candidates also will receive a questionnaire to complete prior to the evening.
-Responses to the questionnaire will be compiled into a Voter’s Guide, which will be available at the forum.
+Responses to the questionnaire will be compiled into a Voter’s Guide, which will be available at the forum on video.

 XXX March 16 / Naperville Area Homeowners Confederation changed this previously scheduled date for School District 203 to Feb.
 20. See listing on Feb.
 20. Thank you.
 Due to a prior commitment, PN was unable to attend.
 Fortunately, the forum led by NAHC moderator Kathy Benson is available (Click Here) online.

-10AM-11:30AM Sat., March 18 / Kevin Coyne hosts FREE Community Forum at 1504 N. Naper Blvd., Suite 120, to review a variety of senior living topics with Q&A. Speakers include: Mike Cooper, Owner of the Naperville Senior Center.
+^^^^^10AM-11:30AM Sat., March 18 / Kevin Coyne hosts FREE Community Forum at 1504 N. Naper Blvd., Suite 120, to review a variety of senior living topics with a panel of professionals and time for Q&A. Speakers include: Mike Cooper, Owner of the Naperville Senior Center.
 Cooper will discuss the senior care services his company provides.
+(Pictured at right are Kevin Coyne and Mike Cooper who led the enlightening 90-minute discussion regarding how to access, provide and propose services and unmet needs for seniors.
+The insightful program will be beneficial to all individuals as they age.
+For instance, did you know?
+By 2019, 27 percent of Naperville’s 150,000 population is expected to be 55 and over.
+That’s 42,000 residents.)

 Michele Hilger, Monarch Landing.
 Hilger will review senior housing options offered by her company.